 - Holistic addiction treatment approaches, such as nutrition support and meditation

 - Addiction counseling

 - Family therapy

 You are not alone when you quit drugs or alcohol in a supervised detox center.
 Caring professionals and your peers in recovery have your back.

 Still wondering how long do detox symptoms last?
 The answer comes from qualified professionals who care about your sobriety.
-Call Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida at 866-294-5306 for the detox support you need.
+Call Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida at 866-294-5306 for the detox support you need.